eduherediaweb/go-business-case/README.md

 # Go Hiring Challenge

-This repository contains a Go application for managing products and their prices, including functionalities for CRUD operations and seeding the database with initial data
+This repository contains a Go application for managing products and their prices, including functionalities for CRUD operations and seeding the database with initial data.

 ## Project Structure